philieu/EntityFramework.Repository/README.md

 ## Database first

-Follow the steps below use the repository in a database first scenario:
+Follow the steps below to use the repository in a database first scenario:
 - Create the EDMX model as you normally would using Visual Studio
-- Create a partial class of the DB context created in the step above and implements IDbContext.
+- Create a partial class of the DB context in the step above and implements `IDbContext`.
 For example:
 ```C#
     public partial class TestDbEntities : ITestDbContext
     {